Mitch Altman - Link: flickr.com/people/maltman23/

 We’re talking about people who craft, design, manufacture, tinker with, engineer, fabricate, and repair physical things.
 Art, craft, electronics, textiles, products, robots.
 Hi-tech and low-tech, amateur and professional, young and old, with digital tools or by hand.

-Successful applicants will be contacted by 28 February 2018.
+The deadline has now passsed.
+Successful applicants will be contacted by 6th March 2018.